BigBIueWhale/opennotebook_setup/README.md

 - Docker + Docker Compose installed
 - Ollama installed and running
-- Ollama reachable from containers via the Docker bridge IP (typically 172.17.0.1:11434)
+- Ollama reachable from containers (host must be reachable from the Docker bridge; commonly `172.17.0.1:11434` on Linux)

-If you already set Ollama to bind on the docker0 bridge (common for Docker-only access), you are good.

 ---